Chillsmeit/FirefoxSmoothScroll/README.md

 This repo contains modified user.js files that change the default scrolling behaviour in Firefox.<br>
 I made different versions, these were made on a 35'' UltraWide Monitor, speed settings *may* have to be adjusted.<br>
-These should work in Librewolf and Mullvad Browser since they're firefox browsers.<br>
+These should work in Librewolf and Mullvad Browser since they're firefox forks.<br>

 Just copy the code of the profile you want and paste it in your user.js<br>
 To find where your user.js is, just type ```about:support``` in the firefox address bar and open the Profile Directory<br>

 *Note: If you use arkenfox.js and have ```user_pref("privacy.resistFingerprinting", true);``` it will interfere with scrolling smoothness since it locks the framerate to 60hz.*